PeterBParker/OneYearNightmare/README.md

 - Make Comments
   - Hook up to Database
+    - When user is created, create avatar and store it in Cloud Storage
+    - When a comment is displayed, fetch the image from the cloud storage
     - add error handling if comment submission failed
       - add visual state to indicate pending server write
       - add visual state to indicate completed server write